-In this course, students will discuss the conceptual framework of both civil and criminal procedures related to the figure of the expert witness.
-Additionally, they will evaluate the historical background of witnesses and the development of skills to act as an expert witness in a legal setting.
-Moreover, they will examine procedural regulations for the use of experts.
-Likewise, they will differentiate the use of expert evidence in criminal proceedings.
+In this course, students will discuss the conceptual framework of both civil and criminal procedures in regard to the expert witness figure.
+Additionally, they will evaluate the historical background of witnesses and the development of the expert witness skills in the legal setting.
+Moreover, they will examine procedural regulations regarding the use of experts.
+Likewise, they will analyze the use of expert evidence in criminal proceedings.
 (Pre-requisite: JUST 2010)